 For many of us, conflict brings with it a host of challenges, from feeling unsafe and triggering past trauma, to feeling overwhelmed and wanting to leave.
 Many groups are unsettled by conflict and don’t have the tools or positive experiences to step towards conflict, move through it and find the transformative power that it can bring.
 Systems building and ongoing dialogue can build conflict resilience in groups, with clear roles and ways to make decisions and bring feedback helping preempt conflict.
-When conflict happens, supportive structures and/or a neutral mediator or conflict coach can support people to stay with it and reconnect.
+When conflict happens, processes such as Deep Democracy, Restorative Circles and NVC Mediation can support people to step towards conflict, reconnect and grow.

 Mediation based on nvc (nonviolent communication) focuses on supporting two people to hear each other.
 The facilitator provides structure and support to slow down the conversation so that each person has space to speak about what has happened and the impact on them and be heard.
 Once there is more connection between the individuals, new steps forward are often found that were not seen before.